 Today, the Prince Hall fraternity has over 4,500 lodges worldwide, forming 44 independent jurisdictions with a membership of over 300,000 masons whereby any good-hearted man, regradless of race, who is worthy and well qualified, can seek more light in masonry.

-While Prince Hall Free Masonry started as a segregated organization as was the case for many organizations in early American History, we enjoy full Fraternal recongition with our brothers of the Most Worshipful Grand Lodge of Nebraska A. F. & A. M.
+While Prince Hall Free Masonry started as a segregated organization as was the case for many organizations in early American History, we enjoy full Fraternal recongition with our brothers of the Grand Lodge of Ancient Free and Accepted Masons of Nebraska.